Help Me Stop staff are qualified and experienced, and many have had their own personal experience of alcohol and drug problems

 Our therapists are highly qualified with expertise in a range of recovery processes and programmes which include 12-Step, CBT, Psychodynamic Counselling, Motivational Enhancement and Person-Centred Therapies.
 They also have a depth of experience of working with clients one-to-one and facilitating group sessions.

 Chip has run treatment units and rehabilitation centres throughout his 33-year career.
-As Help Me Stop's Clinical Adviser, Chip's role is to oversee the programme and advise on therapies and approaches that meet the needs of individual clients.
+As Help Me Stop's Clinical Director, Chip's role is to oversee the programme and ensure the therapies and approaches we use meet the needs of individual clients.
 As a renowned expert in the field of addiction and recovery, Chip brings a wealth of experience and expertise to Help Me Stop.
 Alongside his work with us, Chip also runs a private practice in Harley Street.